Corollarium/localtls/README.md

 ## Overview

-1. Get an Ubuntu server.
+1. Get a server that can run Python and certbot.
 It doesn't need to be big.
 Ideally you should have at least one slave, too, because NS entries require at least two servers.
 2. Point the NS entry of your domain to this server.
 3. [Install deps](#base-installation-and-deps).
 4. [Run dnsserver.py](#running-the-dns-server).